 - the child is 14 or older.

 Juveniles facing delinquency charges have the right to an attorney throughout the duration of their case.
-And if the child is cooperative, the judge may agree to dismiss the case after a period of supervision.
+And if the child is cooperative, the judge may agree to dismiss the child’s case from the juvenile justice system after a period of supervision.

 Juveniles who are adjudged delinquent in Nevada face various punishments, such as: